Our Board of Management

 Beth Woods completed her DPhil in Agricultural Economics as a Rhodes Scholar at Oxford University and is currently Director-General of the Department of Agriculture and Fisheries.
 She has served on committees of the Grains R&D Corporation, the Policy Advisory Council of the Australian Centre for International Agricultural Research (ACIAR), the CSIRO Board, the Gatton College Council and the Rural Adjustment Scheme Advisory Council.
 She chaired the RIRDC, ACIAR, and the National Drought Policy Review in 2004, and the International Rice Research Institute from 2008-10, was a Director of the QRAA from 2012-2015, and Chair of WorldFish, headquartered in Penang, until June 2017.
 She is Queensland "Government Champion" for the Northern Peninsula Area Indigenous Community, on northern Cape York Peninsula.

-Malcolm was born and raised in the Northern Territory and has worked with the Queensland government for 23 years.
+Malcolm was born and raised in the Northern Territory and has worked with the Queensland government for 26 years.
 During this time, he has been instrumental in designing and delivering extension and frontline service components of major restructures in the dairy and sugar industries.
 Prior to the new regional arrangements he held the position of Executive Regional Director of South East Region in the former Department of Employment and Economic Development and Innovation.
 For five years he was also responsible for the trade and investment area of the food and agribusiness industries.
-Malcolm has a particular interest in supply chain improvement and in modernising extension and broader service delivery to better meet the needs of food and agribusiness companies.
+Malcolm has held the role of Chief Biosecurity Officer since October 2017 during which time he has led some national discussions around R&D priorities for biosecurity in Australia.

-Bernadette is currently the A/Deputy-Director General of Agriculture.
+Bernadette has recently been appointed as Deputy Director General, Fisheries and Forestry.
 With over 20 years experience in both the private and public sectors, Bernadette has held senior roles in the Department of Natural Resources, Mines and Energy, Queensland Treasury and the Department of the Premier and Cabinet.

 Bernadette has an extensive background in policy development and service delivery.